PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving

 \subsection{Reverse process}

-Figure~\ref{fig:method} illustrates our reverse process, which takes the arrangement $\{x^r_{i,t}\}$ at time $t$ and infers the noise $\tilde{\delta^r_{i,t}}$ under the condition of the original room shapes $\{C^r_i\}$ (\ie, a corner position with respect to the room center) and the room types as a one-hot vector $\{\mathcal{T}^r\}$.
+Figure~\ref{fig:method} illustrates our reverse process for room layout arrangement, which takes the arrangement $\{x^r_{i,t}\}$ at time $t$ and infers the noise $\tilde{\delta^r_{i,t}}$ under the condition of the original room shapes $\{C^r_i\}$ (\ie, a corner position with respect to the room center) and the room types as a one-hot vector $\{\mathcal{T}^r\}$.

-\mysubsubsection{Feature embedding} The reverse process is based on a Transformer architecture where every corner is a node (See Fig.~\ref{fig:input_output}).
+\mysubsubsection{Feature embedding} The reverse process is based on a Transformer architecture where every corner is a node.
 We initialize its feature embedding as

-The first term uses a linear layer to convert a 6d vector (\ie, 2 for the room center coordinate and 4 for the rotation one-hot vector) to a 128d embedding vector.
-The second term also uses a linear layer to convert a 28d condition vector (\ie, 2 for the original corner coordinate and 26 for the room/door type one-hot vector) to the same dimension.
-The third term uses a 2-layer MLP to convert a time step $t$ to a 128d vector.
-The fourth term is a standard frequency position encoding~\cite{vaswani2017attention} of a corner index $i^\prime$.
-Note that this corner index is across all rooms instead of one room, where room orders are random.
-An alternative way is to use linear layers to embed a room index and a corner index.
-Our index mixes rooms and does not indicate which corners belong to the same room, but is free from any network parameters to learn and works well in practice.
-Our transformer architecture injects corner-to-room association information by structured self-attentions next.
+The first term uses a linear layer to convert a 4D vector (\ie, 2 for the room center coordinate and 2 for the rotation vector) to a 256D embedding vector.
+The second term also uses a linear layer to convert a condition vector (\ie, 2 for the corner coordinate respecting to the center of the polygon in addition to 32 for polygon index which shows which polygon each corner belongs $r$ and 32 to show the corner index in each polygon $i$), The third term uses a 2-layer MLP to convert a time step $t$ to a 256D vector.
+The fourth term is extra information such as room/door type (20 types) for RLA which we extract it by applying a linear layer on 20D one-hot vector or 128D for image features in pictorial CJP)

-\mysubsubsection{Attention modules} Feature embeddings $\{\hat{x}^r_{i,t}\}$ go through six blocks of self-attention modules that have two different attention mechanisms: Room Self Attention (R-SA) and Global Self Attention (G-SA).
-R-SA limits pairwise interactions between corners in each room.
-R-SA is akin to a sparse self attention family~\cite{guo2019star, child2019generating, li2019enhancing}, which helps to generate consistent positions and rotations at different corners of a room.
-G-SA is a standard self-attention between all corners of a house.
-After the attention blocks, a linear layer converts 128d embedding back to a 6d representation $\tilde{\delta}^r_{i,t}$, which is used for the following denoising formula~\cite{denoising}:
+\mysubsubsection{Attention modules} Feature embeddings $\{\hat{x}^r_{i,t}\}$ go through six blocks of self-attention modules that have two different attention mechanisms: Polygon Self Attention (P-SA) and Global Self Attention (G-SA).
+P-SA limits pairwise interactions between corners in each polygon.
+P-SA is akin to a sparse self attention family~\cite{guo2019star, child2019generating, li2019enhancing}, which helps to generate consistent positions and rotations at different corners of a polygon.
+G-SA is a standard self-attention between all corners of a puzzle or a house.
+After the attention blocks, a linear layer converts 256D embedding back to a 4D representation $\tilde{\delta}^r_{i,t}$, which is used for the following denoising formula~\cite{denoising}: